knulli-cfw/knulli.org/docs/configure/controls.md

 # :material-controller: Controls

+!!! info "Map controls after installation"
-!!! info "Depending on your device and your version of KNULLI, it might be required to map the built-in controls of your device before you can start playing."
+    Depending on your device and your version of KNULLI, it might be required to map the built-in controls of your device before you can start playing.

 Even though it was designed for handheld devices, KNULLI still supports various types of USB and Bluetooth controllers.
 However, before a controller can be used with your KNULLI device, it might be necessary to map its buttons and directional controls to the corresponding game inputs.

+!!! danger "Do not confuse hardware setup with button mapping for games/systems!"
-!!! danger "Do not confuse controller setup with* game-* or *core-specific* button remapping!
+    Do not confuse controller setup with* game-* or *core-specific* button remapping!
 This section is about the *global* controller setup to make the *hardware* work.
-If you want to remap the controls for a specific *game* or *emulation core*, follow the guide for the respective core (e.g. [Retroarch](../retroarch/controls))."
+If you want to remap the controls for a specific *game* or *emulation core*, follow the guide for the respective core (e.g. [Retroarch](../retroarch/controls)).

 ## Controller mapping

 To map the buttons and directional inputs of a controller, press the ++"Start"++ button to bring up the main menu, find *Controller & Bluetooth Settings* and select *Controller Mapping*.
 On-screen instructions will ask you to hold a button on the controller you want to map.
 Once the controller was detected, you will be guided through the process: Simply press the button on your controller which corresponds best to the button/function displayed on screen.

 If you press a wrong button, don't worry: You will always be able to return to this menu and remap the controller again.

+!!! danger "Face buttons are indicated by direction!"
+    KNULLI supports several different handhelds and controllers from different brands.
+Depending on your device, labels on the face buttons might differ.
+Therefore, KNULLI names face buttons not by their label but by their direction.

+    For example, out of the four face buttons, the **north** button (:material-gamepad-circle-up:) is labeled ++"X"++ on the standard SNES controllers and on most Anbernic devices.
+The same button is labeled ++"Y"++ on Xbox controllers and ++"△"++ on PlayStation controllers.
+You will find more information about face buttons in the [Hotkey shortcuts](../../play/hotkey-shortcuts) section.

 ## Connect a Bluetooth controller